anchat1990/gitpitch/PITCHME.md

 -   Use Github for code review |
 -   First time pairing - multiple people on the same branch |
 -   Large team - lots of rebasing! |
--   Now a git cowbow |
+-   Now a git rockstar |
 -   (not really) |

 Note: